Innovation Summit FAQ

-The Innovation Summit is a day-long Countywide event where employees come together to develop ideas that will improve the organization.
-At the event, participants will have the chance to collaborate with their team members and consult with subject matter experts to build out their ideas.
-At the end of the event, teams will share their ideas with the judging panel.
+The Innovation Summit is a Countywide event where employees come together to develop ideas that will improve the organization.
+Participants will form teams and have the chance to collaborate with their team members and consult with subject matter experts to build out a presentation for their idea.
+Presentations will be judged and prizes will be awarded to winning teams.

 Can I attend the Innovation Summit on County time?

 Yes, as long as you have supervisor approval.
-The Innovation Summit will count for 7 hours of LMS training.
+The Innovation Summit will count for training hours in LMS.